armcn/functional-programming-jargon/README.md

 #> [1] "Hi, Brianne"
 ```

-… and this one modifies state outside of the function.
+…and this one modifies state outside of the function.

 ## Side effects